ibm-cloud-docs/watsonxdata/reg_database.md

     * Snowflake
     * SingleStore

     You can now use the custom catalog to create connections to data stores that are not provided by the built-in connectors.
 For example, you can set up the custom connector that is hosted and managed by AWS Glue.
-For more information see, {: #custom_database}
+For more information see, [Custom database feature](watsonxdata?topic=watsonxdata-custom_database).
     {: note}

 5. Based on the database type selected, click the respective link to configure the database details.